 A few months after their wedding, I reached out to Kaitlin to see how she and Mark were doing.
 Months had passed, but they still hadn’t received their wedding film.
 I told Kaitlin what had happened with the company.
 I felt badly that she and Mark never received their film.
 Fortunately I still had the raw footage on my hard drive.
 I felt badly that they were shafted so I offered a discount to edit her film.
 She told me she needed the money to go on her honeymoon, so I decided to edit it for free.
 She’d already had a terrible experience with the original company, and I really wanted her to have her precious memories preserved.

 This film looks a bit different than my other films because this company had instructed me to shoot a way contrary to how I normally shoot.
 It’s one of the reasons I no longer freelance for other brands.

 This experience is why I always dissuade people from hiring regional/national agencies like this.
 The majority are not scamming couples, but the low quality and substandard service should be enough to keep you away.
 If you’re currently shopping for a wedding videographer, I suggest reading my blog, Questions to Ask Your Wedding Videographer.

 In the end, Kaitlin and Mark loved the film and I was happy to have turned around an unfortunate situation.
 The plus side was it was my first time filming at Laurel Wood Gardens, and I fell in love with the quaint outdoor setting.
 I can’t wait to go back!
+Check them out!

 Like this blog post?
 Check out some of my other favorites!